gustavo-kineviz/KnowledgeVault/content/ZZ Temp.md

 "Building a second brain isn't as useful if it has the same problems as the first one.
 If we are taking notes without categorizing them or thinking about their purpose in the future, we as just hoarding data"

+I strongly disagree with Tiby on how to have ideas and brainstorm: "this isn't school".
+We are a startup company, we don't need rigid structures